kestutisbalt/llvm-list-functions-sample/README.rst

 About
 =====

-This is a sample of extracting function names from from llvm bitcode.
+This is a sample of extracting function names from llvm bitcode.